 Problem Statement

 Create a Java program to simulate the operation of a lift.
-The lift serves a two story building (similar to the one we have in Invicta building at CCCU).
+The lift serves a two-story building (like the one we have in Invicta building at CCCU).
 This lift is in a busy underground station so it is utilised frequently.
 To simplify the problem, assume the following: